orbeon/orbeon-forms-doc/configuration/advanced/production-war.md

     name="oxf.fr.persistence.exist.active"
     value="false"/>
 ```

-xxx 2022-08-10: this is used for:

-- /fr/service/persistence/form
-- reindex
-- reencrypt

 Then set a property to select the persistence implementation you are using, for example, for SQL Server: